zonemaster/zonemaster-gui/docs/Installation.md

 with a few pointer to other interfaces to Zonemaster.
 For an overview of the Zonemaster product, please see the [main Zonemaster Repository].

+The release bundle available in the Github release expects Zonemaster Web GUI to be served on its own domain, with the base url `/`.
+If you wish to serve the GUI on a different base url, ex. `/zonemaster/` use the instruction at the end of this document to compile a custom bundle.

 ## Prerequisites